kubevela/kubevela/docs/en/platform-engineers/cloud-services.md

 ## Step 1: Install and configure Crossplane

-In this tutorial, we use Crossplane as the cloud resource operator for Kubernetes.
+We use Crossplane as the cloud resource operator for Kubernetes.
+This tutorial has been verified with crossplane `version 0.14`.
-Please follow the Crossplane [Documentation](https://crossplane.io/docs/) under the `Welcome` section to configure Crossplane with your cloud account.
+Please follow the Crossplane [Documentation](https://crossplane.io/docs/), especially the `Install & Configure` and `Compose Infrastructure` sections to configure Crossplane with your cloud account.

-**Note: When installing crossplane helm chart, please do not include the `--set alpha.oam.enabled=true` flag as KubeVela has already installed these OAM crds.**
+**Note: When installing crossplane helm chart, please don't set `alpha.oam.enabled=true` as OAM crds are already installed by KubeVela.**

 ## Step 2: Add Workload Definition